mmore500/mmore500.github.io/blog_professional/_posts/2020-05-20-neogeocities.md

 * Steel yourself: there's no SFW filter... there are some truly fascinatingly horrible entries in there.
 (I, for example, accidentally ran into Mr. Bean erotica.)

-## Toward Neo-Geocity: Finite Looping
+## Toward Neogeocities: Finite Looping

 <marquee> Is this distracting? </marquee>